Almazbek Atambayev

-In August 2019, Atambayev was imprisoned, facing charges of corruption and manslaughter.
-On 5 October 2020, election protestors freed him from prison.
-After a failed assassination attempt, however, he was imprisoned again on 10 October.
+Unlike most elected presidents of the Central Asian countries, Almazbek Atambayev did not try to extend his powers after the term specified by the Constitution and peacefully transferred power, marking the first such precedent in the history of modern Central Asia.
+Under him, the country passed a constitutional reform that strengthened the role of the parliament, and also introduced a biometric election system, carried out with the help of the European Union.

 Personal life

-Almazbek Atambaev was born in 1956 in the Northern region of Chüy.
-His father, Sharshen Atambayev, was a veteran of World War II (Great Patriotic War) who served with the Red Army on the front lines in Eastern Europe.
+Almazbek Atambaev was born in 1956 in the northern region of Chüy.
+His father, Sharshen Atambayev, was a veteran of World War II who served with the Red Army on the front lines in Eastern Europe.
 Atambaev received his degree in economics while studying at the Moscow Institute of Management.
 He has four children from his marriage to his first wife Buazhar.
 In 1988 he married his second wife, Raisa, with whom he has six children: daughters Aliya (born 1997), Diana, and Dinara, and sons Seyit, Seytek, and Khadyrbek (born 1993).
 Raisa is an ethnic Tatar, born in Osh.
 She is a doctor.
+His daughther - Aliya Shagieva - is a famous artist in Kyrgyzstan.

 In January 2018, he published a song he authored called "Kyrgyzstan", which was later rewritten by Azerbaijani performer Araz Elses.